-Loyal Citizens by Superior Officers.
-A prominent Spaniard who has just rived at Havana from Santo Espiritu rived at Havana from Santo Espiritu ls of many atrocities committed by e Spanish general, Ignacio Estruch, that vicinity.
-As a result many fam-ess have fled to the fields and others we died panic-stricken, suffering om untold cruelties.
-Gen. Estruch rrounded himself with advisers, who licated to him persons to be killed or iled.
+A prominent Spaniard who has just

+arrived at Havana from Santo Espiritu

+tells of many atrocities committed by

+the Spanish general, Ignacio Estruch,

+in that vicinity.
+As a result many families have fled to the fields and others

+have died panic-stricken, suffering

+from untold crueities.
+Gen. Estruch

+surrounded himself with advisers, who

+indicated to him persons to be killed or

+exiled.